Relaxing Hardware Requirements for Surface Code Circuits using Time-dynamics: ISWAP Surface Code Circuits

 ISWAP-like gates can be understood as the product of a SWAP-like and a CNOT-like gate.
 Gates with ISWAP-like behaviour move the quantum information around in addition to producing the necessary entanglement, making it non-obvious how to assemble the requisite stabilizer information for measurement.

 Different hardware implementations generally provide different native entangling gates, but generally target a CNOT-like gate when aiming to perform error correction.
 In particular, superconducting qubit arrays traditionally target either a native CNOT such as via a cross-resonance gate~\cite{paraoanu_microwave-induced_2006, rigetti_fully_2010}, or a native CZ via a fixed or tunable capacitive coupling~\cite{yan_tunable_2018, foxen_demonstrating_2020}.
-The surface code can be trivially adapted to use CZ gates, producing ZXXZ/XZZX stabilizers at measurement after canceling extraneous single qubit gates~\cite{wen_quantum_2003, bonilla_ataides_xzzx_2021, google_quantum_ai_suppressing_2022}.
+As shown in \fig{surface_code_cycle_cz}, the surface code can be trivially adapted to use CZ gates, producing ZXXZ/XZZX stabilizers at measurement after canceling extraneous single qubit gates~\cite{wen_quantum_2003, bonilla_ataides_xzzx_2021, google_quantum_ai_suppressing_2022}.
 Such superconducting hardware can also naturally produce ISWAP-like gate~\cite{arute_quantum_2019}, but these have not been used in demonstrations of error correction due to a lack of appropriate circuit decomposition.
 Here we present a circuit for the surface code using ISWAP gates.